vxs211/parswam21/README.md

 npm run dev
 ```

-Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the website.
+Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the Parswam website.